sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 * Loss function = - sum(y * log(y_predicted))

-## Guidlines:
+## Guidelines:
 <ul>
-<li>Make sure that the dev and test sets come from same distribution.</li>
+<li> <b>Make sure that the dev and test sets come from same distribution.</b> </li>
 <li>If we don't need an unbiased estimate of our algorithm's performance then it is okay to tune hyperparameters on the test set</li>
-<li>When implementing regularisation, to debug gradient descent, plot cost function(including the regularisation term) with respect to number of itertion and check if it is decreasing monotonically.
-By not including the regularisation term we might not get a monotonic decreasing plot.</li>
+<li>When implementing regularization, to debug gradient descent, plot cost function(including the regularization term) with respect to number of iterations and check if it is decreasing monotonically. </li>
 <li>Run Gradient Checking algorithm only when debugging and do not keep it running while training data. </li>
 <li>If grad check error is high then look at components to try to look at the components which have higher error and see if there is any pattern and debug that.</li>
-<li>For grad check do not forget to include regularisation in the derivative terms.</li>
+<li>For grad check do not forget to include regularization in the derivative terms.</li>
 <li>Grad check doesn't work with drop out.
 For checking error while using dropout, take keep_prob = 1 and then implement grad check</li>
 <li>It might happen that gradient descent is correct when the parameters are close to 0 but the errors increase when the values deviate from 0.
 Then let the NN train for sometime to let the parameters deviate from 0 and then apply grad check.</li>